aadilmallick/my-notes-docusaurus/docs/databases/03-sql.md

 - If a database is small, postgres will just use sequential scan
 - If a database is large, postgres will use indicies

+**indices summary**

+Indices are useful to speed up expensive queries you perform often, but there are some drawbacks with them:

+- **large space complexity**: Indices create B-trees under the hood, which takes up a lot of memory and is high in space complexity (adds megabytes to your db)
+- **computationally expensive**: It is computationally expensive to make an index on a table with lots of data.
+This could cause hours of downtime on tables with millions of rows.
+- **makes postgres planner slower**: Slows down a bit the querying for any queries you do because the postgres planner now has to choose from many indices instead of a few.
+The more indices you add to a table, the more time the planner takes to choose how to query.

 #### Creating and deleting indices

 We create indices on individual fields, with the `CREATE INDEX ON table(field_name);` syntax, like the examples below: